Scalable Equilibrium Propagation via Intermediate Error Signals for Deep Convolutional CRNNs: EP Foundations

 BPTT can also be applied to train CRNNs.
 At each iteration of the free phase, the network runs for $T_{\rm free}$ time steps until it saturates to a stable state $\xi^*$.
 BPTT operates by unfolding the neuron states $\xi$ across time, allowing the model to capture temporal dependencies in the input data.
 The loss function $L(\xi^{T_{\rm free}}_{\rm out}, \hat{y})$ is evaluated at the final time step $T_{\rm free}$, and gradients are computed by backpropagating the error signals through time.
 The weight update rule for BPTT is expressed as:

-\begin{theorem} Suppose that the convergence of neuron states $\xi$ reached its steady state $\xi^*$ within $T_{\rm free}$ time steps in the first phase, the gradient updates computed by the EP algorithm $\nabla^{\rm EP}$ approximate the gradients computed by the BPTT algorithm $\nabla^{\rm BPTT}$ with an infinitesimal $\beta$ in the first $T_{\rm nudge}$ time steps of the second phase:
+\begin{theorem} Suppose that the convergence of neuron states $\xi$ reached its steady state $\xi^*$ within $T_{\rm free}$ time steps in the first phase, the gradient updates computed by the EP algorithm $\nabla^{\rm EP}$ (Equation~\ref{ep1} and Equation~\ref{eq:3phase}) approximate the gradients computed by the BPTT algorithm $\nabla^{\rm BPTT}$ (Equation~\ref{eq:bptt}) with an infinitesimal $\beta$ in the first $T_{\rm nudge}$ time steps of the second phase:

 \end{theorem} Theoretical analyses supporting Theorem~\ref{thm:eq} have been provided in \citet{ernoult2019updates, scellier2019equivalence}.
 Notably, this equivalence holds for both fully connected and convolutional architectures, including networks with pooling operations.